AryanKarumuri/Python/README.md

 # Python
-Sample code examples can be found in this repository.
+Discover a variety of sample code examples within this repository.